JamesYeh23/511_project_group-3/README.md

   extreme value, avg percent change, std percent change

 11/18:

 - Built the interphase that integrate all the features so far

+11/19:

+- Add the "export" function to export signal output as figure and stastics as excel in the "results" folder

 ### To-Do:
-- Add the "export" function to export signal output as figure and stastics as excel in the output folder

 - Run the experinment for question 5 and 7 stated in the project assignment
 - Add "list of option" to load the parameters
 - Add a toggle button to switch between closed/open loop system

-last updated: 11/18
+last updated: 11/19